Your frequently asked questions

 - Right-click anywhere on the map.
 Then click on “Add a location”

-Google Business Profile is a feature that allows you to present information about physical establishments on a card.
-These cards allow local businesses to manage their online presence at the Google search and Google Maps level so that they are easily (geo)locatable and provide the information usually sought by Internet users (opening hours, itinerary, consumer reviews...) during their search.
+Google Business Profile is a feature that allows you to present information about physical establishments on a listing.
+These listings enable local businesses to manage their online presence on Google search and Google Maps so that they can be easily geo-located and provide the information usually sought by internet users (opening hours, itinerary, customer reviews...) during their search.
 Google Business Profile is a valuable online tool for your business, it is crucial for your local SEO.
-An optimized card of your establishment on Google Business Profile will allow you to be well positioned in Google search results.
-When consumers inquire about a product or service that your company can provide, you will be automatically suggested in the results.
+An optimized listing of your establishment on Google Business Profile will allow you to be well positioned in Google search results.
+When consumers search for a product or service that your business can provide, you will be automatically suggested in the results.
 A competitive advantage to seize!

 Google Business Profile does not allow you to automatically verify the accuracy of your information.
 To do this, 3 solutions are available to you: